apache/chemistry-opencmis/README.txt

     mvn clean install

-You need Maven 3 with Java 7 (or higher) for the build.
+You need Maven 3 with Java 8 (or higher) for the build.
-Set the environment variable MAVEN_OPTS to
-'-Xmx1024m -XX:MaxPermSize=256m' to give Maven more memory.

 License (see also package specific LICENSE files)
 =================================================

-Collective work: Copyright 2010-2015 The Apache Software Foundation.
+Collective work: Copyright 2010-2016 The Apache Software Foundation.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with